tpd1/News_App/README.md

 * Add animations to transitions between fragments.
 * Add loading state to recyclerView when refreshing data.
 * Saved articles are stored by ID order in Room database.
 Could attach a 'Saved At' date and edit the bookmark recycler view with a "bookmarked 10 days ago" textView.
+* The Bookmark feature for each article 'knows' if the article is already saved and changes the icon on launch.
+This could be extended, with a further press deleting the article from the database.